ShufflerBardOnTheEdge/MemPrO/MemPrO_tutorials.md

 ![Alt text](Tutorial_pics/Fig20.svg)

 For an atomistic input the flag -res_cg will also need to be used.
 This will take a folder which contains files called RES.pdb where RES is replaced by the residues you are adding.
 For example in this case the folder would contain 1 file called "POPE.pdb".
 "RES.pdb" should contain the beading informations.
-The format for RES.pdb is based on CG2AT, an example for POPE can be found on the CG2AT GitHub Repo [here](https://github.com/owenvickery/cg2at/tree/master/database/fragments/martini_3-0_slipids/non_protein/POPE)
+The format for "RES.pdb" is based on CG2AT, an example for POPE can be found on the CG2AT GitHub Repo [here](https://github.com/owenvickery/cg2at/tree/master/database/fragments/martini_3-0_slipids/non_protein/POPE)

 ## Final comments